txshah/CutieCafe/README.md

 # SF Cafe Passport

-`lockin.cafe` is a Next.js app for discovering work-friendly cafes in San Francisco (Mission + SoMa), with:
+`cute.cafe` is a Next.js app for discovering work-friendly cafes in San Francisco (Mission + SoMa), with:
 - a cafe map and filterable list
 - cafe detail pages with cached Reddit mentions
 - a passport/check-in flow with points, stamps, and rewards